Paint Calculator

 You can estimate the exterior paint you’ll need just like interior projects.
 Start by measuring each exterior wall of the home, then calculate the square footage of each one.

 For walls with a gable, measure the square portion and the gable portion separately.
-You might find a triangle area calculator helpful to find the square footage of the gable.
+You might find a triangle area calculator helpful for finding the square footage of the gable.

 Then, add the square footage of each area together.
 Subtract the square footage of any doors and windows that you won’t be painting from the total square footage.